 The Panther Ausführung G was the last version of the Panther to be mass produced.
 It featured a number of improvement over the earlier A model.
 Characteristic for this model are the lack of a driver’s hatch in the glacis plate as well as the simplified (one piece) side armour plates.
 The vehicle at the Oorlogsmuseum Overloon carries Fahrgestell Nummer 128427 which identifies this as the 127th produced Panther Ausführung G assembled by the M.N.H. firm in Hannover in early August 1944.
 This Panther’s turret was produced at Eisenwerke Oberdonau, Linz as evident by its parallel cut turret armour.
 After sitting outside for many years, Panther #222 was restored over the period 1999-2005.
 The following pictures taken in 1999 by Edgar Driesen show a relatively complete tank.

 Unfortunately, many of the torsion bars were broken or damaged and the tracks were completely rusted solid.
-Possible due to a lack of funds, attempts to restore the vehicle to running order were ceased.
+Possibly due to a lack of funds, attempts to restore the vehicle to running order were ceased.
 The torsion bars were left as is and the vehicle was placed on a steel construction to keep it upright.
-Additionally, the engine was sold to the SDKFZ foundation (Weald foundation) to use in their Jagdpanther.
-Nowadays, the tank is accompanied by a static display model of the Maybach HL 230 P 30 engine.
+Additionally, the engine and gearbox were sold to the Weald foundation (formerly SDKFZ foundation) to use in their Jagdpanther.
+Nowadays, the tank is accompanied by a static display model of a Maybach HL 230 P 30 engine.

-Panther #222 belonged to Panzer Abteilung 2107 which was established on the 30 July 1944 on the eastern front near Mława (Mielau), Poland.
+Panther #222 belonged to Panzer Abteilung 2107 which was established on the 30 July 1944 near Mława (Mielau), Poland.
 The panzer battalion was subordinated to Panzer Brigade 107 .
 Panzer brigades were an alternative to the classic panzer divisions introduced in July 1944 .
 In contrast to the large and sluggish divisions, brigades offered more flexibility and could be (re)deployed faster.
-A total of ten panzer brigades (101 through 110) where established.

-Between 30 September and 14 October a heated battle would take place for the city of Overloon.
+Between 30 September and 14 October a heated battle takes place for the city of Overloon in which the battalion is involved.
 On the 12th the city of Overloon is given up by the German troops.
-According to some sources, Panther #222 was lost on the 13th, however, the war diary of Panzer Abteilung 2107 makes no note of any losses on this day.
+According to some sources, Panther #222 was lost on the 13th, however, the war diary of Panzer Abteilung 2107 makes no note of any losses this day.
 It is far more likely that this Panther was hit by a PIAT during the intense fighting in the city on the 12th and captured the day after2.
 As a result of the encounter two pairs of road wheels were knocked off rendering the vehicle immobile.
 According to British reports the crew was killed after bailing the vehicle, but German records are not clear on this matter.

-Soon after the war, the Overloon warmuseum (oorlogsmuseum) was founded, the first of its kind in The Netherlands.
-The collection existed of left over equipment scattered around in the area.
+Soon after the war, the Overloon oorlogsmuseum was founded, the first of its kind in The Netherlands.
+The collection existed of left-over equipment scattered around in the area.
 The Panther’s right track was closed around the remaining road wheels which allowed the vehicle to be towed to the museum premises.
 A colour photograph taken around 1947, shows the Panther in its original colour in the museum park.
 In the photo it can be clearly seen that the barrel is painted in a glossy coat of heat resistant lacquer.
-The image below shows the Panther after it was knocked out.

-- Leibenfrost and Höcker, “Kriegstagebuch der PAnzer Abteilung 2107 unbennant in Panzer Abteilung 5,” , Jul.
+- Leibenfrost and Höcker, “Kriegstagebuch der Panzer Abteilung 2107 umbennant in Panzer Abteilung 5,” , Jul.
 1944.

 - T. Anderson, Panzer V Panther: Geschichte – Technik – Erfahrungsberichte.
 GeraMond Verlag, 2016.